United States v Iran (1998 FIFA World Cup): 2000 Pasadena friendly

-2022 FIFA World Cup rematch
+2022 FIFA World Cup group stage

-Iran and the United States met again at the 2022 FIFA World Cup in Qatar on 29 November 2022, in their final match of Group B. The United States, who faced elimination with failing to win, defeated Iran 1–0 by a lone goal from Christian Pulisic, advancing to the round of 16 and eliminating Iran.
+Iran and the United States met again at the 2022 FIFA World Cup in Qatar on 29 November 2022, in their final match of Group B. The game was a must win for the United States who faced elimination after drawing against England and Wales.
+The United States defeated Iran 1–0 by a lone goal from Christian Pulisic, advancing to the round of 16 and eliminating Iran.